 If your soil doesn’t need it, your local farmers market may accommodate.
 If you don’t have a local farmers market, talk to friends, family and neighbors.
 Between everyone, I’m sure there’s somewhere local in need of some natural fertilizers.

 To avoid dealing with leftovers (and food babies), make only as much food as you need.
 It’s easy to calculate, too.
 Use a guest-imator — a dinner party calculator that estimates how much food you’ll need to keep your guests happy — to save money and time post-dinner.

-After working all day to make a beautiful, environmentally friendly Thanksgiving feast, curl up with some of Earth Day Network’s favorite climate-related books.
+After working all day to make a beautiful, environmentally friendly holiday feast, curl up with some of Earth Day Network’s favorite climate-related books.
 Or continue on the Foodprints grind and watch Game Changers on Netflix — a documentary about the rise of plant-based eating, ground breaking science and how adopting a plant-based lifestyle strengthens the performance of athletes.

 The documentary even features Dotsie Bausch, Olympic cyclist and Foodprints for Future ambassador, as she discusses how going plat-based improved her athletic performance (there’s still time to consider running that holiday 5K!).

 Let’s be mindful of the food choices we make this holiday season and the impact these choices have on our health and planet.
 You may even have fun showing younger generations how to cook holiday dinner for a more sustainable future.